-Separate users can be backed up simultaneously, if their main roles are located on different nodes.
+Separate users can be backed up simultaneously if their main roles are located on different nodes.

 Checking free disk space

-ISPmanager Business can back up several user simultaneously.
+ISPmanager Business can back up several users simultaneously.
 To check available disk space, the daemon backup2_cp --server (daemon) will start.
 This process gets information about occupied disk space from the .info files that are kept on MASTER, and checks that total data size in the storage has never exceeded the limit.

 (daemon) does not process requests for space reservation itself, they are received by clients backup2_cp --client - processes that are started on every backup server and MASTER.
 A client will get a request from the backup2_cp --put process through UNIX socket and passed it through PIPE to (daemon).

-If a local storage is used, backup size limit is set for each server.
+If a local storage is used, the backup size limit is set for each server.
 Thus, if you have 2 backup servers, and the limit is set to 1 TB, your backup copies can occupy 1 TB (if all users will be backed up to one node), and 2 TB if backups are located on different nodes.
 All user backups are always created on one and the same node.
 If there is insufficient disk space on one node, old backups will be deleted on all nodes, even if some of them have enough disk space.

 All user are allowed to store the same number of backups, and this number doesn't depend on a cluster where they are kept.

 The number of backup copies may exceed the limit (the default value is 14: 7 daily differential and 7 full backups).
-First, a backup copy will created, and then an old one will be deleted.
-The old copy can be deleted earlier, if the storage has insufficient disk space.
+First, a backup copy will be created, and then an old one will be deleted.
+The old copy can be deleted earlier if the storage has insufficient disk space.
 But the last backup copy cannot be deleted before a new one is created.